XAmi101/Sprint-Challenge--JavaScript/README.md

-5. Why do we need super() in an extended class? because it gives us access an the ability to utilize parent properties  in  he extended class
+5. Why do we need super() in an extended class?

+because it gives us access an the ability to utilize parent properties  in  the extended class

 ## Project Set up